What Is Let’s Talk?

 How is Let’s Talk different than seeing a counselor at CAPS?

 Let’s Talk is not formal counseling.
-It is a walk-in service at various sites on campus where students can have an informal consultation with a counselor from time to time.
+It is a drop-in service at various sites on campus where students can have an informal consultation with a counselor from time to time.
 The counselor will talk through issues with students and help determine the best way to assist them.
 If a student feels comfortable with the counselor and would like to be seen on a regular basis, it may be possible to meet with him or her at CAPS.
-Learn More About Our Counseling Sessions
+Learn More About Our Counseling Sessions.

 Who might benefit from Let’s Talk?